KaranjotSV/RedditFlairDetector/README.md

 ### Comment on using PushShift module for data collection and accuracy of models

 The approach for this task was more focussed upon data because of the over-fitting of machine learning models.
 The data collection task was shifted to `pushshift` module because of the limit set by `praw` module on number of posts that could be retrieved.
-Moreover, if the data collected using `praw` module by `subreddit.search(flair, limit = 300)` method, is used, the accuracy on the test set increases to **70%**, but if the data set is checked manually for **Title** and **Flair** pair, its found to be mislabelled.
-The reason for a better accuracy is that by `subreddit.search(flair, limit = 300)` method, the Flair is searched in `post.title` rather than `post.link_flair_text`, during data collection.
+Moreover, if the data collected using `praw` module by `subreddit.search(flair, limit = 300)` method, is used, the accuracy on the test set increases to **70%**, but if the data set is checked manually for **Title** and **Flair** pairs, it's found to be mislabelled.
+The reason for a better accuracy is that by `subreddit.search(flair, limit = 300)` method, the flair is searched in `post.title` rather than `post.link_flair_text`, during data collection.

 ### References